 After his mother (Henson) accepts a job in China, preteen Dre Park (played by Jaden Smith) is forced to move to the new country.
 He attempts to befriend others, but loses all of them except for Mei Ying (Han), his new girlfriend, after getting attacked by a bully (Cheng).
 After almost being killed, he is rescued by his maintenance man, Mr. Han (Jackie Chan), who does much more than maintenance.
 When Dre is forced to fight his bully, Cheng, in the upcoming tournament; Mr. Han steps in and teaches him Kung-Fu, and now Dre has to take matters into his own hands.
 Written by Kennedy

 Director: Harald Zwart | Stars: Jackie Chan, Jaden Smith, Taraji P. Henson, Wenwen Han

 Long View: 140 min

 Work causes a single mother to move to China with her young son; in his new home, the boy embraces kung fu, taught to him by a master.

-So what's it exactly that differentiates the excellent humor films among the great?
-Might it be power they have to experience, the way that their sense of humor penetrates up on you or takes you by amazement?
-Maybe it's a good screenplay, perfect timing or one-liners that hit the mark each time?
-Whatever it is, outstanding humorous films give a lasting feeling and have an ability to take pleasure in us.
+So what is it exactly that differentiates the good humorous shows of your great?
+Might it be their capability to endure, in the same manner their sense of humor creeps up on you or brings you by amazement?
+Maybe it's a good story, perfect timing or one-liners that hit the mark all the time?
+Whatever it is, great comedy movies give a lasting feeling and have an proficiency to take on us.